Fact or Fiction: Verifying Scientific Claims: : Baseline model

-Given a claim $c$ and candidate abstract $a$, we train a model to predict $z_i$ for each abstract sentence $a_i$, where $z_i = \mathds{1}[a_i \textrm{ is a rationale sentence}]$.
-For each sentence, we encode the concatenated sequence $w_i = [a_i, \sep, c]$ using \bert\footnote{We use \bert to refer to the class of models with the \bert architecture.
-Our final system uses \robertalarge \cite{Liu2019RoBERTaAR}.} and predict a score $\tilde{z}_i = \sigma[f(\cls(w_i))]$, where $\sigma$ is the sigmoid function, $f$ is a linear layer and $\cls(w_i)$ is the \cls token from the BERT encoding of $w_i$.
-We minimize cross-entropy loss between $z_i$ and $\tilde{z}_i$ during training.
-We train the model on pairs of claims and their cited abstracts from our corpus.
+{\bf Rationale selection} Given a claim $c$ and abstract $a$, we train a model to predict $z_i \triangleq \mathds{1}[a_i \textrm{ is a rationale sentence}]$ for each sentence $a_i$ in $a$.
+For each sentence, we encode the concatenated sequence $w_i = [a_i, \sep, c]$ using a \bert-style language model and predict a score $\tilde{z}_i = \sigma[f(\cls(w_i))]$, where $\sigma$ is the sigmoid function, $f$ is a linear layer and $\cls(w_i)$ is the \cls token from the encoding of $w_i$.
+We train the model on pairs of claims and their cited abstracts and minimize cross-entropy loss between $z_i$ and $\tilde{z}_i$.
 For each claim, we use cited abstracts labeled \notenough, as well as non-rationale sentences from abstracts labeled \supports and \refutes as negative examples.
-We threshold the sigmoid values when performing selection.
+To make predictions, we select all sentences $a_i$ with $\tilde{z_i} > t$ as rationale sentences, where $t \in [0, 1]$ is tuned on the dev set (Appendix \ref{sec:parameters}).